Higher-Order Adiabatic Elimination in Atom-Cavity Systems and Its Impact on Spin-Squeezing Generation: Conclusions

 \section{Conclusions}

-In this work, we have reported on a study of spin-squeezing generation in a system of cold atoms on a lattice in a leaky QED-cavity driven by an external laser detuned with respect to the cavity resonance frequency.
-We have shown evidence for a novel effect so far not reported in the literature and potentially impacting future applications in quantum technologies, namely, a loss of scalability with respect to scaling behaviors that are expected to beat the SQL.
-This was proven by numerical simulation of the full atom-cavity system and related to a newly computed third order contribution from adiabatic elimination, that has not been considered in previous studies.
-The loss of scalability implies that there exists an optimal number of atoms for spin-squeezing generation, given atomic and cavity parameters.
-We plan to provide a complete study of this effect as the parameters involved in the model vary.
-In particular, numerical efficiency is quite sensitive to the number $N$ of probes and a convenient strategy to overcome this difficulty could be the generalized cumulant expansion approach developed by \cite{doi:10.1143/JPSJ.17.1100, Plankensteiner2022quantumcumulantsjl}.
-As previously mentioned, recent studies \cite{Barberena:2023ham,Caprotti_Analysisspinsqueezinggeneration_2024} are concerned with the effect on squeezing in QND-measurement-based protocols, when moving away from the bad cavity limit.
-A relevant problem is therefore the extension of adiabatic elimination techniques to the stochastic master equation that governs the dynamics generating conditional spin squeezing \cite{Sarlette:2025brk}.
+In this work, we have reported a study of spin squeezing generation in a system of cold atoms on a lattice in a leaky cavity driven by an external laser detuned with respect to the cavity resonance frequency, both in the absence and in the presence of continuous homodyne measurement of the transmitted field.
+We have shown evidence for a loss of scalability with the number of atoms when cavity-atom coupling increases with respect to the dissipation or measurement rate, at odds with asymptotic scaling behaviors often discussed in the literature.
+This was proven by numerical simulation of the full atom-cavity system and related to a newly computed third-order contribution from adiabatic elimination.
+Such next-order correction to the well-established second-order dynamics is sufficient to qualitatively change the optimal spin-squeezing parameter behavior at large atom numbers, in agreement with the full simulations.
+The loss of scalability may impact future applications in quantum technologies, since it implies that there exists an optimal number of atoms for spin squeezing generation, given atomic and cavity parameters.
+A complete study of this effect as the parameters involved in the model vary is left for future work.
+In particular, numerical efficiency is quite sensitive to the number $N$ of probes and a convenient strategy to overcome this difficulty could be the generalized cumulant expansion approach developed by~\cite{doi:10.1143/JPSJ.17.1100, Plankensteiner2022quantumcumulantsjl}.
+We finally remark that a proper demonstration of the adiabatic elimination for the stochastic master equation describing the conditional dynamics is still missing in the literature, and we also plan to properly tackle this problem in a future work~\cite{GiaccariConditional2026}.

+The data that support the findings of this study are openly available at the following URL/DOI: \url{https://doi.org/10.5281/zenodo.17865044}.

-\acknowledgments We acknowledge useful discussions with A. Riva.
+\acknowledgments We acknowledge useful discussions with A. Riva and D. Barberena.
 We acknowledge funding from Italian Ministry of Research and Next Generation EU via the PRIN 2022 Project CONTRABASS (Contract No. 2022KB2JJM).
 We acknowledge the CINECA awards IsCb5-PSIOQUAS and IsCc7-SDOQS under the ISCRA initiative, for the availability of high-performance computing resources and support.